DeeEmm/DDCSV11-Plasma/README.md

 - Change the settings for pierce height / pierce delay etc to suit your workpiece.
 - Hit the OK button to create your Gcode.

+It is advisable to do a test run and note the actual torch height after the probe operation.
+You will most likely find a small difference, this is normal and is due to the distance between the torch touching the workpiece and the switch activating.
+Stop the machine and measure the actual cut height.
+Substract your programmed cut height from this value to give you your probe offset.
+Rune the post processor again but this time put this vaue into the 'Probe Offset' field.
+THen tun another test to confirm that the cut height has been corrected.
+Remember - offset values can be positive or negative.

+## Support

+You can try and catch me on discord - https://discord.gg/gxwc7q7

 ---

 If you find this file of use, please pay it forwards with a random act of kindness.